visforvali/ws297y/syllabus.md

 If you get sick or experience some other health challenge, communicate with me early so we can make a plan to make a plan when you're better.
 We'll get you caught up when you're well enough to resume participating.
 As a high-risk disabled individual myself, if I become sick, especially with COVID-19 or another serious illness, I'll need to aggressively rest.
 You'll have the materials and each other on Discord to help you continue with your learning.
 I'll rejoin when I'm well enough.

-{: .note }
-> I don't want any of us risking our well-being for this class, but I can only overextend myself so much &mdash; meaning I can't give unlimited extensions if everyone keeps getting sick.
+I don't want any of us risking our well-being for this class, but I can only overextend myself so much &mdash; meaning I can't give unlimited extensions if everyone keeps getting sick.
 The more you reduce your risk of getting sick, the more likely we are to finish the course without significant interruptions to course continuity and your learning.

 Remember, communal care, mutual aid, and compassion will get us through!